-The final steps of $ESD_thermotrace$ assist users in finding the erosion scenario that is most likely to generate a predicted CAD that resembles the observed CAD.
-For each erosion scenario, d{KS} and d{Kui} (Fig.3) are calculated between 10,000 n=k subsamples of the respective predicted CAD and the observed CAD.
-The distribution of these d{KS} and d{Kui} values is shown in the form of a split violin plot in Figure 8a and it is to be compared to the range of values shown by the violin in Figure 8b.
-The latter shows the distribution of d{KS} and d{Kui} calculated between random subsamples of the observed CAD that account for the mean analytical error and the observed CAD itself (constructed only with the mean ages).
+The final steps of ESD_thermotrace assist users in finding the erosion scenario that is most likely to generate a predicted CAD that resembles the observed CAD.
+For each erosion scenario, d{KS} and d{Kui} (Fig. 3) are calculated between 10 000 n = k subsamples of the respective predicted CAD and the observed CAD.
+The distribution of these $d{\rm KS}$ and $d{\rm Kui}$ values is shown in the form of a split violin plot in Fig. 8a, and it is to be compared to the range of values shown by the violin in Fig. 8b.
+The latter shows the distribution of $d{\rm KS}$ and $d{\rm Kui}$ calculated between random subsamples of the observed CAD that account for the mean analytical error and the observed CAD itself (constructed only with the mean ages).
 In other words, Fig. 8b displays how the dispersion of a predicted CAD (accounting for analytical error and sample size) is distributed.
-The "plausibility" of each scenario is plotted beneath each violin and it equals the probability that the values plotted in Figure 8a fall within the one-sided lower 95th percentile of those shown in Figure 8b.
-More specifically, there is 51.6% probability that the observed CAD could be drawn from the uniform erosion scenario, and 13.7% and 0.0% probability that scenarios 'E<Zmed' and 'E>Zmed' generate predicted CADs that fall within the spread of the observed CAD, respectively.
+The "plausibility" of each scenario is plotted beneath each violin and it equals the probability that the values plotted in Fig. 8a fall within the one-sided lower 95th percentile of those shown in Fig. 8b.
+For the sake of clarity, we note that the term "plausibility" used here is equivalent to the false negative rate (β) in statistical jargon.
+Accordingly, there is 51.6 % probability that the observed CAD could be drawn from the uniform erosion scenario, and 13.7 % and 0.0 % probability that scenarios " $E < Z{med}$ " and " $E > Z{med}$ " generate predicted CADs that fall within the spread of the observed CAD, respectively.